-Section Six: It can be seen with certainty that there is no possibility this Ordinance may have a significant effect on the environment.
+Section Six Seven: It can be seen with certainty that there is no possibility this Ordinance may have a significant effect on the environment.

-Section Seven: All ordinance or parts of ordinance in conflict herewith are hereby repealed to the extent of such conflict and no further.
+Section Seven Eight: All ordinance or parts of ordinance in conflict herewith are hereby repealed to the extent of such conflict and no further.

+extent of such conflict and no further.

-Section Eight: This Urgency Ordinance shall take effect immediately upon its adoption.
+Section Eight Nine: This Ordinance shall take effect 30 days after its adoption.

-The Foregoing Ordinance was passed and adopted by the Board of Supervisors on the day of , 2020, by the following vote:
+The Foregoing Ordinance was passed and adopted by the Board of Supervisors on the day of, 2020, by the following vote:

-AYES:

-NOES:

-ABSENT OR NOT VOTING:
+AYES: NOES: ABSENT OR NOT VOTING:

+COUNTY OF LAKE

-ATTEST: Carol J. Huchingson Clerk of the Board COUNTY OF LAKE
+Chair, Board of Supervisors ATTEST: Carol J. Huchingson Clerk of the Board By:

-By: Deputy Clerk
+Deputy Clerk

-Chair, Board of Supervisors

 APPROVED AS TO FORM;

-Anita L. Grant County Counsel
+Anita L. Grant

+County Counsel